angular/protractor/docs/style-guide.md

 **Why?**
 * When you have a large team and multiple e2e tests people tend to write their own custom locators for the same directives.

-### Avoid text locators for text that changes frequently

-* Try to avoid text-based locators such as `by.linkText`, `by.buttonText`, `by.cssContainingText`.

-**Why?**
-* Text for buttons, links, and labels tends to change over time
-* Your tests should not break when you make minor text changes